-Mike Brennan, Lisa’s fiancé, is in his rookie year with the NFL, and suggests he and Lisa marry quickly and give the kids a home.
-Lisa searches for legal directives her parents might have left—a fruitless effort—and finally agrees with Mike.
-After she obtains legal guardianship of the children, she and Mike wed.
+Mike Brennan, Lisa’s fiancé, is in his rookie year with the NFL and suggests he and Lisa marry quickly and give the kids a home.
+Lisa searches for legal directives her parents might written--a fruitless effort--and finally agrees with Mike.

-Moving from rural Massachusetts to Boston, they leave close friends behind.
+After the wedding, the new family moves from their rural community to Boston, leaving close friends behind.
 They are on their own.
-Mike is the second backup QB for the Boston Riders and focused on his dream career.
-He thinks his potential earnings will solve all problems.
-Lisa insists the children are not charity cases and works full-time to supplement their income.
+Mike is focused on his dream career and thinks his potential earnings will solve all their problems.
+Lisa insists the children are not charity and works full-time to supplement their income.

-Soon Lisa is overwhelmed with the responsibility of daily life, and Mike is no help.
-Despite counseling, her grief is constant.
-She has no time or interest in befriending other football wives.
-She twice tries to return to law school, but twice drops out.
-When Mike’s career takes off, he buys a large house in Boston’s elegant Beacon Hill neighborhood.
-Working-class Lisa feels out of place.
+Despite counseling, grief if constant, and Lisa is soon overwhelmed with the responsibilities of daily life.
+She twice tries to return to school and twice drops out.
+When Mike’s career takes off and he buys a large home in the elegant Beacon Hill neighborhood, working-class Lisa feels out of place.

 "What a great book on what family really means and how we need to keep our eyes open that just because something tragic happens that changes our life path doesn't mean we have to give up on our dreams."